-By default, two fault conditions are monitored that can activate relay #6:
+By default, four fault conditions are monitored that can activate relay #6:

-- 1. Ethernet connection to the local network is lost - 2.
+- 1. RF signal too weak or lost - 2.
+LNB shorted - 3.
+Ethernet connection to the local network is lost - 4.
 Internet connection to the uplink server is lost

-When either of these conditions happen, relay #6 triggers and the status box of the failing subsystem(s) clears.
+When any of these four conditions happen, relay #6 triggers and the status box of the failing subsystem(s) clears.
 See the Error Conditions in the Appendix.